 - ½-2 tablespoons orange juice (juice of ½ an orange)

 - In a large mixing bowl, beat the eggs and sugar until the mixture is light, fluffy and doubled in size.
-This will take 3 to 5 minutes using an electric hand mixer or stand mixer.150 grams white sugar,2 large eggs
+This will take 3 to 5 minutes using an electric hand mixer or stand mixer.150 grams white granulated sugar, 2 large eggs

 - Either whisk together the flour, baking powder and salt and add to the wet ingredients or sift the ingredients over the wet ingredients.
 Toss in the zest of one of the oranges.
-Mix until combined.220 grams plain flour,2½ teaspoons baking powder,¼ teaspoon salt
+Mix until combined.220 grams plain flour, 2½ teaspoons baking powder, ¼ teaspoon table salt

 - Pour or spoon the cake batter into the prepared loaf tin.
 Bake for 35 to 45 minutes or just until a cake tester or toothpick comes out mostly clean.
 Be careful to not overbake the cake.